 - Route des Vins d'Alsace, Alsace Watch fairy tales come to life before your eyes in half-timbered, castle-topped villages.

-- Miroir d'Eau, Bordeaux Frolicking bare-foot in the world's largest reflecting pool.
-Fountain frolicking is also big in Lyon (place des Terreaux), Dijon (place de la Libération) and Paris (place de la République).
+- Miroir d'Eau, Bordeaux Frolicking barefoot in the world's largest reflecting pool.
+Fountain dipping is also big in Lyon (place des Terreaux), Dijon (place de la Libération) and Paris (place de la République).

 - Dune du Pilat, Atlantic Coast Run wild on the largest 'sandcastle' any child is ever likely to see.